-Here are a few things that should be considered about a month to six weeks before you leave.
+Here are a few things that are best considered about a month to six weeks before you leave.

 of when you return home.
-Make sure you've got lots of room on your passport.
+Make sure you've got lots of room left on your

 - Gather Information - There's still lots of time to research your destination and refine your travel plans.

 Where you'll go, events you'll attend, cultural aspects, additional